emqx/cloud-docs/en_US/overview.md

 ### Data Integrations

-EMQX Cloud use Data Integrations to configure rules for processing and responding to devise messages and events.
+EMQX Cloud use data integrations to configure rules for processing and responding to devise messages and events.

-The Data Integrations not only provides a clear and flexible "configuration-based" business integration solution, but also simplifies the business development process, improves user ease of use, and reduces the coupling between business systems and EMQX.
+Data integrations not only provides a clear and flexible "configuration-based" business integration solution, but also simplifies the business development process, improves user ease of use, and reduces the coupling between business systems and EMQX.

 ![](./rule_engine/_assets/integration_intro_01.png)

 - **Send data to HTTP services and other MQTT services**:
-  - Send data to Web services
+  - Send data to Web services.
-  - Bridge data to MQTT Broker
+  - Bridge data to MQTT Broker.

 **Professional and Premium plans only**

 - **Save device event information, message data to database, drive business data with device events**:
-  - Save data to MySQL
+  - Save data to MySQL.
-  - Save data to PostgreSQL
+  - Save data to PostgreSQL.
-  - Save data to Cassandra
+  - Save data to Cassandra.
-  - Save data to MongoDB
+  - Save data to MongoDB.
-  - Save data to DynamoDB
+  - Save data to DynamoDB.
-  - Save data to Redis
+  - Save data to Redis.
-  - Save data to ClickHouse
+  - Save data to ClickHouse.
-  - Save data to TDengine
+  - Save data to TDengine.
-  - Save data to OpenTSDB
+  - Save data to OpenTSDB.
-  - Save data to TimescaleDB
+  - Save data to TimescaleDB.
-  - Save data to InfluxDB
+  - Save data to InfluxDB.

 **Professional and Premium plans only**

 - **Bridge data to Kafka, RabbitMQ, and other messaging and stream processing platforms**:
-  - Bridge data to Kafka
+  - Bridge data to Kafka.
-  - Bridge data to Pulsar
+  - Bridge data to Pulsar.
-  - Bridge data to RocketMQ
+  - Bridge data to RocketMQ.
-  - Bridge data to RabbitMQ
+  - Bridge data to RabbitMQ.
-  - Bridge data to RPC services
+  - Bridge data to RPC services.

 **Professional and Premium plans only**

 - **Consume messages and sent down to device, transaction-level platform commands sent down**
-  - Consume messages from Kafka to EMQX
+  - Consume messages from Kafka to EMQX.
-  - Consume messages from Pulsar to EMQX
+  - Consume messages from Pulsar to EMQX.